Tories (British political party): Proscription and the Whig supremacy

 During the Whig Split of 1717, the Tories refused to back either side and adopted the same stance to Lord Sunderland's overtures in 1720.
 Nonetheless, their combined efforts helped the opposition win some victories, such as the defeat of the Peerage Bill in 1719.
 In 1722, Sunderland advised the King to admit leading Tories into government, thereby dividing them and ending their hopes for revenge by looking for support from abroad.
 He also advised the King in Cabinet that elections to Parliament should be free from government bribery, an idea Sir Robert Walpole opposed due to the possibility of the election of a Tory Parliament.
 The King was also opposed: "King George stared the Earl of Sunderland in the face at the name of a Tory Parliament, for it seems nothing is so hideous and frightful to him as a Tory".
 The public outcry over the South Sea Bubble led the Tories to believe that it would not be worthwhile raising funds for the general election, as they considered a Jacobite rising would be successful considering the state of public opinion.

 Sunderland joined the Tories in the Atterbury Plot, in which the Pretender was to be put on the throne.
 A rising was planned for each county, assisted by Irish and Spanish troops.
 However, Sunderland's death in April 1722 led to the government discovering the plot and it subsequently collapsed.
 When the Commons voted on the bill of pains and penalties against Atterbury, nearly ninety per cent of Tory MPs voted against it.
 Although the Whig Prime Minister Robert Walpole decided not to prosecute those Tories that he knew were involved in the plot, the Tories were demoralised and largely absented themselves from Parliament for a time.
 Upon the accession of George II in 1727 and the ensuing general election, the Tories were reduced to 128 MPs, their lowest total up to this point.
+Edward Harley established the Cocoa Tree Club to protect the interests of the landed gentry in the face of this political challenge.